ARC 3.5m | TripleSpec

 Guider Match Scripts:

-On Newton there is a script that can be run from the institutional accounts that will match up the times od the slitviewer images to your science images and create a log of each science frame with the nearest guide image and the range of guide frames if a range exists.
+On arc-gateway there is a script that can be run from the institutional accounts that will match up the times od the slitviewer images to your science images and create a log of each science frame with the nearest guide image and the range of guide frames if a range exists.
 This script is called: tcam_match.
 For more details on using this script please see: Guider Match info.

 Although the guider hardware always reads a complete 1024x1024 frame, the displayed image can be software binned to save on bandwidth.
 Users will find that setting Bin=2 will produce the cleanest and most workable images.
 In particular, systematic pixel calibration errors lead to vertical "jailbarring" in the images that can be time variable.
 This effect is visible at Bin=1, but averages out at Bin=2.
 This advantage alone makes Bin=2 preferable for seeing fainter sources.

 The TripleSpec guider will deliver portions of the full instrument frame, once again saving on bandwidth for remote observers.
 The "Window" area on the guider screen permits the user to drag the frame edges to a desired location relative to a full frame.
 Pushing the "Full" button returns to a full-frame display.
 Alternatively, one can zoom in on the guider display with the mouse and then push the "View" button to adopt the current view as the window area.